Tin Cup: Production

-Other
+Legacy

-An annual golf tournament located in Charlotte, NC that benefits the American Cancer Society is named the "Tin Cup Tournament".
+An annual golf tournament located in Charlotte, North Carolina that benefits the American Cancer Society is named the "Tin Cup Tournament".
 It is the American Cancer Society's largest single-day golf event in the Carolinas.
 Play is always on the second Monday of August.
 The 2004 REMAX World Long Drive Champion, David Mobley, is an annual celebrity guest.
 Most recently, the location is at Ballantyne Resort Golf Course.

-A yearly golf outing in Appleton, WI is called the Tin Cup Open and players are able to play with only a 7-iron club, inspired by McAvoy's qualifying meltdown.
+A yearly golf outing in Appleton, Wisconsin is called the Tin Cup Open and players are able to play with only a 7-iron club, inspired by McAvoy's qualifying meltdown.
 The outing raises funds for the local Early Intervention Program of Outagamie and Winnebago Counties and is a yearly big draw.

 In a 1998 tournament, members of the gallery watching John Daly started shouting “Tin Cup” as he hit ball after ball in the water on his way to scoring 18 on a par-5 hole.

 After carding a quadruple bogey and a double bogey on the 17th and 18th holes of the 2013 Players Championship, "Tin Cup" became a nickname for professional golfer Sergio García.

-Eddie Pepperell was disqualified from a tournament in 2019 after running out of balls in a moment that was compared to the movie.
+Eddie Pepperell was disqualified from a tournament in 2019 after running out of balls in a moment that was compared to the film.

 Reception

 Box office

-The movie debuted at No. 1.
-In its opening weekend the film earned $10.1 million and went on to earn $54 million at the US box office, and a worldwide total of $75.8 million against a budget of $45 million.
+Tin Cup debuted at number one on its opening weekend, grossing $10.1 million.
+The film went on to earn $54 million at the US box office, and a worldwide total of $75.8 million against a budget of $45 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 72% based on reviews from 53 critics.
+On Rotten Tomatoes, the film has an approval rating of 74% based on reviews from 53 critics.
 The site's consensus states: "Breezy and predictable, Tin Cup is a likeable sports comedy that benefits greatly from Kevin Costner's amiable lead performance."
 On Metacritic the film has a score of 60 out of 100, based on reviews from 19 critics.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 and wrote: "Well written.
 The dialogue is smart and fresh."
 Todd McCarthy of Variety magazine wrote: "Amiable and constantly amusing rather than uproarious, this mangy tale of a ne'er-do-well's fitful assault on personal and professional respectability benefits greatly from Kevin Costner's ingratiatingly comic star turn, his most appealing work in years."